nickspiker/basecalc/README.md

 - `:radians` / `:degrees`: Toggle between radians and degrees, useful for both interstellar navigation and pizza slicing.
 - `:help`: Summon the Guide (that's me!) for assistance.
 - `:debug`: Peek behind the curtain of the mathematical matrix.
-- `:test`: Ensure your calculator isn't suffering from a Babel fish infestation.
+- `:test`: Ensure your calculator isn't suffering from a Babelfish infestation.

 ## 🧠 Operators and Functions